Shadowdust

 Dust/Wasting Place

-Shadowdust, cutter, now there’s a burg that’ll twist your noodle something fierce.
-It’s where the quasielemental plane of Dust gets all cozy-like with the demiplane of Shadow, mixin’ up in a dance of dark illusions and gritty truths, part one thing, part another, and all things confusin’.
+Shadowdust, cutter, now there’s a burg that’ll twist your brain-box in knots.
+It’s where the quasielemental plane of Dust gets all cozy-like with the demiplane of Shadow—or the Shadowfell, or whatever they call it these days—mixin’ up in a dance of dark illusions and gritty truths, part one thing, part another, and all things confusin’.

 In Shadowdust, the line between what’s real and what’s not ain’t just blurred—it’s downright obliterated.
 You’ll find the ground beneath your feet as reliable as a ladder in Limbo.
 One moment, it’s solid; the next, it’s a cloud of lies.
 Light and darkness don’t mean much here; they’re just different shades of deception.